WordPress Audio Upload Guide

 4. You can change the style of the playlist using the style argument.
 Set it to dark or let it be the default light.

-5. The playlist has a dark style now, and this looks good on light backgrounds.
+5. The playlist has a dark style now, which looks good on light backgrounds.

 6. You can choose not to display the track list by setting it to false or 0 instead of the default true or 1.